Xinyu-Li-123/xinyu-li-123.github.io/README.md

 This is the github repo for my blog website.
 It's built with [Hugo](https://gohugo.io/).
-The theme is [hermit-v2](https://github.com/1bl4z3r/hermit-V2).
+The theme is a customized version of [Hermit-V2](https://github.com/1bl4z3r/hermit-V2), which is tracked in [this repo](https://github.com/Xinyu-Li-123/customized-hermit-V2/tree/main).

 ## Tips